Franciscan Action Network: Advocacy

 FAN promotes the positions of the US Conference of Catholic Bishops (USCCB), including advocating for immigration reform and a pathway to citizenship for undocumented immigrants, legislation to reduce greenhouse gases and mitigate climate change, and economic policies aimed at assisting the middle and lower class.
 FAN also maintains a "pro-life" stance on abortion and its members participate at the annual March for Life in Washington, DC.

 Franciscan Earth Corps

 In 2012, the FAN initiated the Franciscan Earth Corps (FEC), a ministry aimed at encouraging young adults to participate in FAN advocacy activities.
 FEC provides training and resources in sustainable living projects, spiritual reflection, retreat, community building, and advocacy work.
-In 2013, there are Franciscan Earth Corps chapters in ten cities, mostly located in the Eastern and Midwestern United States.

 Fr.
 Sam Fuller, OFM Cap., leading a march on climate change in Hartford, CT.

 Immigration reform

 Following the teachings of St. Francis of Assisi, who called Franciscans to be migrating people of prayer, FAN directs a significant part of its efforts to promoting immigration reform, advocating for a clearly defined pathway to US citizenship which prioritizes family unity.
 To this end, FAN collaborates with the Justice for Immigrants Campaign of the USCCB and the Interfaith Immigration Coalition.

 The FAN has stood in resistance to the possibility of a registry of all Muslims living in the United States.
 They have also opposed the travel ban against several Middle Eastern countries as proposed by President Trump and his administration.

 FAN Members hold vigil during the Supreme Court hearings on Arizona's immigration law SB 1070.